ArtisanMobile/devdocs/_posts/api/2015-06-10-api-reference.md

 `Parameters: {"source": "custom", "ids": "shared_user_id_1,shared_user_id_2"}`

-Get a list of user profiles by their Shared User IDs.
+Get a list of user profiles by their Shared User IDs, where "shared_user_id_1,shared_user_id_2" is a comma-separated string of the Shared User IDs of the desired profiles.

 ### Exporting Profiles